paulofelipebrito/landing-page-for-sales/README.md

 Welcome to the _GitHub repository_ of my **Financials Webpage** project!
 Here you can find information about the project's development, such as which technologies were used, how to install and run the project, usage and more.

-This site provides a Financials Webpage demo and was built with the Mobile First methodology through TailwindCss and has great responsiveness.
+This site provides a Financials Webpage demo and was built with the Mobile First concept through TailwindCss and has great responsiveness.
 Users will find the following features: **About the company, Sign up to a newsletter and Select a payment plan**.
 If you're confused about where you are, try this [**this link**][deploy-url] to the deployed project instead 😄.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>